 Early years practitioners are invited to join our regular Music Explorers activities on Tuesday afternoons (more information on page 11).
 Following a minimum of 5 sessions, one of our Music Explorers leads will join your school to support you setting up the right music environment in your school.

 Costs: observation of Music Explorers is free of charge.
-Following this, two one-hour consultation visits are free of charge.
+Following this, one one-hour consultation visit is free of charge.
 Additional visits are £73 per hour per visit.